ToasterUwU/Anti-Scalp/README.md

   - Instead of downloading the installer, you download the linux.zip file
   - Unpack the zip
   - Open a console in the folder of Anti-Scalp
+  - "sudo apt install firefox-geckodriver"
+  - "sudo apt install python3-pip"
-  - "pip3 install -r requirements.txt"
+  - "sudo pip3 install -r requirements.txt"
-  - "python3 anti-scalp.py"
+  - "sudo python3 anti-scalp.py"
   - Now proceed with the Windows steps, starting at 'Click the "settings" button'

 In case you see a message like "Removed ***shopname*** link, ***shopname*** isnt supported.
 Please add it to the configuration":